tatsath/autointerp/README.md

 **Use AutoInterp Full when:** You need detailed explanations with confidence scores.
 Can analyze specific features or all features independently.
 Essential for research, validation, and detailed analysis.

+**Use AutoInterp Steer when:** You want to understand feature functions through controlled intervention experiments.
+Generates text with varying steering strengths to observe how features affect model behavior.
+Based on the Kuznetsov et al. (2025) methodology.

-**Typical workflow:** Run Lite first to find interesting features, then run Lite Plus for comprehensive analysis, then run Full on the exact feature numbers (e.g., 27,133,220) for detailed explanations.
+**Typical workflow:** Run Lite first to find interesting features, then run Lite Plus for comprehensive analysis, then run Full on the exact feature numbers (e.g., 27,133,220) for detailed explanations, and finally use Steer to analyze how these features affect generation through activation intervention.

 ---